ディスク アクセス速度をテストして、Jira Server パフォーマンスのトラブルシューティングを行う

 - Anti-Virus software.
 As in our Common causes for Jira Server crashes and performance issues KB article, Anti-Virus software can be detrimental to the operation of the applicationa as it will limit open and close times.

 - A remote disk or shared drive.

 - Synchronisation to another machine over a slow network.

-- A virtualised OS, such as VMWare (see Virtualizing JIRA (JIRA on VMware) for further information).
+- A virtualised OS, such as VMWare (see Run Jira server in a virtualized environment for further information).

 - A disk defragment job may be running.

 - Hardware issues such as disk failure.